A Listening Autobiography

 My hipper friends were already into R.E.M., but I didn't like them until I heard this unearthly masterpiece.
 They're still one of my favorite bands, and I also love Belong

 In college in Seattle, I heard this song when Beat Happening opened for Billy Bragg and immediately bought their Jamboree album, which was much weirder and more real than anything I'd heard before.
-I still love them, and this is still my favorite of their many great songs.
+I still love them, and lately I'm getting into Godsend